We partnered with Universal Studios for our SING Movie Night and prizing.

 My kiddos love the dip!

-Since the character Mike is from the Rat Pack era, we went back in time with a classic Shirley Temple.
+Since Mike’s character is from the Rat Pack era, we went back in time with a classic Shirley Temple.
 Just Sprite and Grenadine with maraschino cherry as a garnish!

 But the star snack of the evening was my Piggy Power Popcorn!

-I used the recipe for popcorn balls, cooked bacon in the oven and put it all together for a fun snack that everyone thought was delicious!
+I used the recipe for popcorn balls from Today’s Best Recipe, and their piggy popcorn idea where you cook bacon in the oven and put it all together for a fun snack that everyone thought was delicious!

-The music-filled comedy includes over 60-minutes of bonus content and has three all-new entertaining mini movies featuring the cast from SING as well as an exclusive Tori Kelly music video and a variety of musical extras!
+The music-filled comedy includes over 60-minutes of bonus content.
+It has three all-new entertaining mini-movies featuring the cast from SING, as well as an exclusive Tori Kelly music video and a variety of musical extras!